 And seeing as there are multiple times of the year when there are many homes for sale, you have the chance to take your time, even if you don’t realize it yet!
 Don’t settle into one offer, or think you’ve found your dream home, without taking a peek at other properties in the neighborhood at the least.

 - Finances in order

 You’ll want to get your finances in order before you start looking.
-You’ll need evidence of all of your income, including your debts, before you begin the mortgage application process.
-It’s helpful to know your credit score beforehand, however you’ll also find this out as part of the procedure.
+You’ll need evidence of all of your income, including your debts before you begin the mortgage application process.
+It’s helpful to know your credit score beforehand, however, you’ll also find this out as part of the procedure.
 The best thing to do is to start budgeting well in advance of buying a place.
 Budgeting apps including Mint, You Need A Budget, and Good Budget can all be useful to help you save money.
-Good Budget is particularly great for couples, as you can easily sync your budgets together.
-YNAB is popular amongst millennials, while Mint is one of the longest standing budgeting apps (and it even provides you with your credit score).
+A good Budget is particularly great for couples, as you can easily sync your budgets together.
+YNAB is popular amongst millennials, while Mint is one of the longest-standing budgeting apps (and it even provides you with your credit score).

 - It’s homework time

-You should do your homework before you start house hunting, this will help you to make well informed decisions at each stage of the procedure.
+You should do your homework before you start house hunting, this will help you to make well-informed decisions at each stage of the procedure.
 Research the average market price for the type of property you are looking for.
 Look into the real estate agents in your area, find out which ones have the best ratings and reputation.
-Research the neighbourhoods, what amenities are on offer, how safe are the areas and what are the schools like?
+Research the neighborhoods, what amenities are on offer, how safe are the areas, and what are the schools like?

 - Think about the future

 When you are choosing a home you should be looking to the future as well as the present.
 Your needs may change in a few year’s time, and so it’s useful to anticipate these changes.
 You might want more space if you are planning to have children, or a fixer-upper if you’d like to turn your home into a long-term project?
 Perhaps you plan to work from home in the future, and if so you might want somewhere quieter and out of the city?